albar965/albar965.github.io/littlenavmap_navigraph.md

 ![Select navdata option](assets/images/navdata_only.jpg)

 This will allow you to download navdata and update *Little Navmap*, simulators and add-ons to the latest AIRAC cycle on a monthly basis.

+**Please note that you must use the Navigraph FMS Data Manager to update the Little Navmap database.
+The Navigraph Hub does not support this.**

 ## Scenery Library Menu